Cruise ship at port at sunrise

 +

 Not realistically.
-The closest hotels (Pier Sixty-Six, Renaissance Fort Lauderdale-Plantation, B Ocean Resort) are 1-3 miles from the terminals, and the route involves multiple highway crossings without sidewalks.
-Always take the hotel shuttle or an Uber.
+The closest hotels (Pier Sixty-Six, Renaissance Fort Lauderdale-Plantation, B Ocean Resort) are 1–3 miles from the terminals, and the route crosses several highways without sidewalks.
+Take the hotel shuttle or an Uber.

 What's the difference between Port Everglades and PortMiami?